dagronf/SwiftSubtitles/README.md

 ### Decoding

-The basic decoding uses the
+The basic decoding uses the file extension to determine the coder t

 ```swift
 let subtitles = try Subtitles(fileURL: <some file url>)